 Discover resources and information for anyone at MIT looking to carry out an artistic project, with a specific focus on providing information to MIT faculty, staff, or students who are applying for or who have received a grant from CAMIT.
 These resources are intended to support projects at all stages, from ideation, to planning, to execution.

-Please contact us at email@example.com for assistance at any stage of preparing a CAMIT grant application or executing a grant award.
+Please contact us at email@example.com for assistance at any stage of preparing a CAMIT grant application or executing a grant-funded project.

 Tools and Resources

 Gather Here: 1343 Cambridge Street, Cambridge / 617-714-4880

 A local fabric and needle arts store with a variety of pre-made kits that can be viewed online.